Junmii/powerpuff-girls-app/README.md

 ## Other packages used

-Aside from the basics I also installed SaSS and Isomorphic Dompurify (to make sure we don't have anyone injecting code on the site!)
+Aside from the basics I also installed Isomorphic Dompurify (to make sure we don't have anyone injecting code on the site!)